Managing Crawl Budget on High-Traffic Headless Blogs

 How do I measure actual crawl budget consumption on a headless setup?

-Parse server or CDN access logs for 200 responses from known bot user-agents.
-Correlate request counts with the GSC Crawl Stats API.
-Calculate the ratio of crawled versus indexed URLs over a rolling 30-day window.
+Parse CDN or origin access logs for 200 responses from known bot user-agents (Googlebot, Bingbot, AhrefsBot, etc.).
+Correlate those request counts against the GSC Crawl Stats API endpoint.
+Calculate the ratio of crawled URLs versus indexed URLs over a rolling 30-day window — a healthy headless blog targets less than 5 % of bot requests hitting non-canonical paths.

 What is the safest rollback strategy if a robots.txt update causes indexation drops?